 Questions institutional investors should ask when considering an investment management partner

-Whether searching for a new consultant, a fiduciary manager or reviewing an existing investment partner, make sure you are asking the right questions about operational due diligence.
+Whether searching for a new consultant, Outsourced Chief Investment Officer (OCIO) or reviewing an existing investment partner, make sure you are asking the right questions, and getting answers, about operational due diligence.

 Questions institutional investors should ask when considering an investment management partner

-This quote highlights five specific risks that chief investment officers (CIOs) face regularly.
-It seems somewhat manageable if not for the reality that within those five risks lie countless additional risks institutional investment staff must address.
+The above quote highlights five specific risks that chief investment officers (CIO) face on a regular basis.
+Seems somewhat manageable if it were not for the reality that within those five risks lies countless additional risks institutional investment staffs must address.
 The article in which this quote appears uses the word “risk” over 70 times in several different contexts — risk management, risk objectives, risk requirements, risk tolerance and risk measurement.
-Obviously, managing these risks is important, but given the widespread areas in which risks can infiltrate, the bigger challenge becomes identifying these risks.
+Obviously, managing these risks is important but given the widespread areas in which risks can infiltrate, the bigger challenge then becomes identifying these risks.

-With this in mind, it is shocking to see how many proposals seeking new investment advisers focus on performance or risk-adjusted performance in what appears to be a “check box” for addressing risk in the proposal.
+With this in mind, it is shocking to see how many proposals seeking new investment advisors focus on performance or risk-adjusted performance as what appears to be a “check box” in addressing risk in the proposal.
 Quite often, the proposals fail to ask questions to get at the heart of qualitative risks that can lead to permanent capital loss.
-These proposals tend to look for risk-related statistics around standard deviation, Sharpe ratio and beta, capturing volatility, returns relative to volatility and asset movement relative to the broader market.
+These proposals tend to look for risk-related statistics around standard deviation, Sharpe Ratio and beta, capturing volatility, returns relative to volatility and asset movement relative to the broader market.
 While important, these stats do not capture an inherent risk: that an investment may result in a loss of capital.
 Risk-related questions should not be “check boxes,” but rather core elements of the due diligence process.

 These questions will help give you better insight into a provider’s investment process and how it protects assets from qualitative risks that could lead to irreversible capital loss.

-- Highlight examples in which you recognised that you assumed undue risk that caused you to improve your process.
+- Highlight examples in which you recognized you assumed undue risk that caused you to improve your process.